IBM-Bluemix-Docs/sap-netweaver/sap-about.md

 It’s because of this relationship, and other {{site.data.keyword.cloud_notm}} capabilities, that {{site.data.keyword.IBM_notm}} was selected as one of SAP’s premier strategic providers of cloud infrastructure services for its business-critical applications.
 Support for SAP NetWeaver's suite of products is available through the highly scalable, open, and security-rich {{site.data.keyword.cloud_notm}}.
 With this partnership, SAP NetWeaver-based applications can expand to major markets made possible by more than 60 {{site.data.keyword.IBM_notm}} data centers worldwide.

-The offering features {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} with four memory options:
+The offering features {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} with eight memory options:
   * Single-socket 32 GB
+  * Single-socket 64 GB
   * Dual-socket 128 GB
   * Dual-socket 256 GB
   * Dual-socket 512 GB
+  * Dual-socket 192 GB
+  * Dual-socket 384 GB
+  * Dual-socket 768 GB

-All four options are certified for SAP NetWeaver and can provide a scalable, security-rich, open, global enterprise cloud platform for rapidly deploying SAP applications.
+All eight options are certified for SAP NetWeaver and can provide a scalable, security-rich, open, global enterprise cloud platform for rapidly deploying SAP applications.

 You can use your servers for production, non-production, or proof-of-concept (PoC) environments.
 All SAP NetWeaver Application Server ABAP-based products and SAP NetWeaver Application Server Java-based products are supported on {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.
 For all other software components, non-SAP NetWeaver-based SAP products, or third-party products, contact [SAP Support](https://support.sap.com/home.html) if the products are supported within the IaaS offerings.